burnedfaceless/TDA-ACM-Relisten-Clone-Project-MarkDown/README.md

 - provide docs on how to create a pull request
 - fork existing repo or create a new repo
 - update TDA / ACM calendar with our team
+- Confirm service type and look over UAMP to get a better idea of what the app will entail